Sillians/designing-end-to-end-machine-learning-systems/Data-Distribution-Shifts-and-Monitoring.md

 If you know in advance how the real-world input distribution will differ from your training `input distribution`, you can leverage techniques such as `importance weighting` to train your model to work for the real-world data. `Importance weighting` consists of two steps:
 - estimate the density ratio between the real-world input distribution and
-- the training input distribution, then weight the training data according to this ratio and train an ML model on this weighted data.
+- the training input distribution,
+Then weight the training data according to this ratio and train an ML model on this weighted data.

 `Importance weighting` is a technique that assigns different weights to training examples based on their importance or relevance.
 This is particularly useful when dealing with data distributions that differ between the training and testing environments (distribution shift) or when certain examples are more informative than others.
 By adjusting the weights, importance weighting can help mitigate bias and improve model performance on the target distribution or task.